 | Delivery | Varies by host | Airport, hotel, marina delivery available |

 Our recommendation: Use Turo for everyday luxury cars, extended test drives, and rare specs you can't find elsewhere.
 Use a rental company for high-value exotics where the insurance exposure, vehicle condition, and support infrastructure actually matter.
+Browse our Lamborghini rentals, Ferrari rentals, and Rolls-Royce rentals to see what all-in pricing looks like.

 If you're renting a $60,000 car for a weekend and you have solid personal auto coverage, Turo can be a smart move.
 If you're renting a $300,000 Lamborghini for a Miami weekend and your plan is "I'll figure out insurance later," you're setting yourself up for a very expensive lesson.